cran/PAGFL/README.md

 and the number of interior knots in the spline basis system, or estimate a panel data model with a mix of time-varying and time-constant coefficients.
 See `?tv_pagfl()` for details.

+## Future Outlook

+The package is still under active development.
+Future versions are planned to include

+- Global coefficients
+- Un-penalized individual coefficients
+- Inference methods

+You are not a R-user?
+Worry not - An equivalent Python library is in the works.

+Please feel free to reach out if you have any further suggestions.

 ## References